WHAT’S UP WITH THIS WEBSITE?

-There’s a psychological phenomenon that explains why intelligent, compassionate “animal lovers” consume animals and animal products, even though they are aware of the pain and suffering that the animals endure in factory farms and slaughterhouses.
+There’s a psychological phenomenon that explains why intelligent, compassionate, self-proclaimed “animal lovers” continue to consume animals and animal products, even though they are aware of the pain and suffering and slaughter that the animals endure.

 It’s COGNITIVE DISSONANCE, the uncomfortable tension that people experience when they try to maintain two contradictory core beliefs or values at the same time.